liminghu/informer/README.md

-# informer
+# informer ¨C Anything about general Transformer!

-This repository will review and be tutoring transformer for time series (classification, regression), computer vision and NLP
+This repository will review and be tutoring transformer for time series (classification, regression), computer vision and NLP.

 ## 1. Transformer for NLP

-* Attention is All You Need
+* [Attention is All You Need] (file://\transformer\Attention Is All You Need.pdf)

 ## 2. Transformer for computer vision